 1st Component of EQ – “Self Awareness”

 A great step in pursuing self awareness is to participate in a self assessment.
 There are several out there that can help you, but you should do your homework and investigate the basis for their assessment types.
 Many excellent assessments are behavioral based programs, but our behaviors can change over time due to our environment, circumstances, or even our increased EQ.
 My wife and I like a popular “driving core motive” based assessment called “Color Code”, because our driving core motives don’t appear to change over time.
-Our friends at Motive Matters who train leadership, couples, and individuals introduced us to this system.
+Our friends at Motive Matters who we have partnered up with to help us train leadership, couples, and individuals introduced us to this system.
 The knowledge gained from this system has greatly impacted countless marriages for good in very dramatic ways.
 As you begin to learn more about your strengths and limitations, you will naturally become more self aware.
 This is where we must begin to apply what we know, and not just merely “know it” or this “knowledge” will simply fade away without any lasting impact.

 Thoughts Entering our Minds

 At this point we should come to the realization that we are aware of ourselves and that there are opportunities to make choices when dealing with our thoughts.
 We can either allow every thought that pops into our head to take root into our “heart”, or we can do as directed in 2 Corinthians 10:5 (NIV)

 “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ”

 So how do we do this?
 Simple, measure those thoughts against Philippians 4:8 (NIV)